my-atomic-os/my-atomic-os/README.md

 ### my thinkpad-t480 os config

-### download silverblue os first from torrent flash it or use ventoy and install it
+### download silverblue os first from torrent flash it on a usb drive or use ventoy and install it
 https://torrent.fedoraproject.org/

 ### install my image